chichiwang/slidingpuzzle/README.md

   **Tile numbering and tracking**: Toggle the numbering of the tiles on and off

-  **Move count tracking**: Tracks the number of moves the player makes during gameplay
+  **Move tracking**: Tracks the number of moves the player makes during gameplay

-  **Dynamic element creation**: Components of the game UI are dynamically generated and inserted into the HTML DOM